A Complete Guide to Total Productive Maintenance

 Set in order (Seiton)

 Seiton translates to orderliness.
-The aim is to make things easy to find, use, and replace by giving it a specific home.
+The aim is to make things easy to find, use, and replace by giving them a specific home.
 Orderliness includes placing frequently used items together in groups, close to the workforce.
 Items used less often are stored centrally.

 Shine (Seiso)

 Workers gain ownership by taking responsibility for their equipment and workspace with the added benefit of noticing any problems, hazards, or missing equipment.
-These issues are then fed into the maintenance system for early rectification, before they impact production.
+These issues are then fed into the maintenance system for early rectification before they impact production.

 Standardize (Seiketsu)